Yishiliucaihua/CustomRender/README.md

 Used to generate images or vector graphics from custom definition data structures.

-Current version implements bracket form tree structure and bipartite graph only.
+Current version implements bracket form tree structure and weighted bipartite graph only.

 Implementation details and expansion method can be found in codes.